felixbillieres/Learn-MCP-Protocol/Learn/projet_20/README.md

-# Projet 20 : Introduction à l'autorisation OAuth 2.1
+# Project 20: Introduction to OAuth 2.1 authorization

-## Objectif
+## Objective

-Comprendre les concepts de base de l'autorisation OAuth 2.1 dans MCP.
+Understand the basic concepts of OAuth 2.1 authorization in MCP.

-## Concepts à apprendre
+## Concepts to learn

-### Pourquoi l'autorisation ?
+### Why authorization?

-L'autorisation sécurise l'accès aux ressources et opérations sensibles.
-Elle permet de :
+Authorization secures access to sensitive resources and operations.
+It allows you to:
-- Protéger les données utilisateur
+- Protect user data
-- Contrôler qui peut faire quoi
+- Control who can do what
-- Auditer les actions
+- Audit actions
-- Implémenter des quotas par utilisateur
+- Implement per-user quotas

-### OAuth 2.1 dans MCP
+### OAuth 2.1 in MCP

-MCP utilise OAuth 2.1 pour l'autorisation :
+MCP uses OAuth 2.1 for authorization:
-- Le client obtient un token d'accès
+- Client obtains an access token
-- Le token est inclus dans chaque requête HTTP
+- Token is included in each HTTP request
-- Le serveur valide le token avant de traiter la requête
+- Server validates the token before processing the request

-### Flow d'autorisation
+### Authorization flow

-1. Client demande autorisation au serveur d'autorisation
+1. Client requests authorization from authorization server
-2. Utilisateur s'authentifie
+2. User authenticates
-3. Serveur d'autorisation retourne un token
+3. Authorization server returns a token
-4. Client utilise le token pour les requêtes
+4. Client uses the token for requests
-5. Serveur MCP valide le token
+5. MCP server validates the token

 ### Important

-Pour ce projet, on va **simuler** l'autorisation car implémenter OAuth complet est complexe.
-L'objectif est de comprendre les concepts.
+For this project, we will **simulate** authorization as implementing full OAuth is complex.
+The goal is to understand the concepts.

-## Ce que tu vas créer
+## What you will create

-Dans ce projet, tu vas créer un serveur qui simule la validation de tokens.
+In this project, you will create a server that simulates token validation.

-## Prochaines étapes
+## Next steps

-Lis `INSTRUCTIONS.md` pour voir ce que tu dois faire exactement !
+Read `INSTRUCTIONS.md` to see exactly what you need to do!